Is Dyslexia Confusing You?

 May not need special ed

 So, if your child is labeled as dyslexic, he or she may or may not need any special education services.
-Please note that many learning disabled students experience reading difficulty and probably could be considered dyslexic.
-However, the term is hardly ever used in public schools because they lack any strict or measurable criteria.
+Please note that many learning disabled students experience reading difficulty and probably could be

 For a detail description of the causes of dyslexia visit: